 Clear glass or crystal is not traditional when it comes to mint juleps, but we only believe in keeping the traditions you want to honor.
 While a clear vessel doesn’t feel quite the same in the hand as silver, it does allow the drinker to drink in the visual splendor of the mint, bourbon, and sugar swirling around the ice pebbles—adding another way to enjoy the sensory experience of the mint julep.
 This set of four 13-ounce Markham highball glasses from Marquis by Waterford features a classic cut pattern that gives the drink a sophisticated texture, while the crystalline adds a hefty gravitas that makes the drink feel more substantial.

-If you want a classic-looking mint julep cup set but don't want to shell out hundreds of dollars on actual silver, we recommend the silver-plated Prince of Scots set (view at Amazon).
+If you want a classic-looking mint julep cup but don't want to shell out hundreds of dollars on actual silver, we recommend the stainless steel Barfly Julep Cup.
 Throwing a Kentucky Derby party?
-The Kentucky Derby Officially Licensed Mint Julep Cups (view at Amazon) will have you believing you're at Churchill Downs with the first sip of your julep.
+The Kentucky Derby Officially Licensed Mint Julep Cups will have you believing you're at Churchill Downs with the first sip of your julep.